 The results of financial advisors who could be considered the cream of the crop are outpaced by the results of index funds more than a whopping 90% of the time.

 In 2007 Warren Buffet bet a financial advisor a million bucks that an index fund would outperform a collection of elite hedge funds over the course of 10 years.

-A decade later, he won the bet.
+A decade later, he collected on the bet.

 Simply by staying put with a ‘boring’ low-cost stock index fund, even during the 2008 stock market crash, Buffett’s investments beat elite advisors.
-No special talent required.
+No special talent is required.

 You can do the same thing.

 On a side note, the real winner of this bet was the charity, Girls Inc, to whom Buffet donated the million dollars!